 Homemade smoothies are much healthier than the pre-made ones you buy in the store.
 That’s a given.
-Most of the smoothies in the store are loaded with sugar – going against the reasons why you added smoothies for weight-loss to your healthy eating plan in the first place.
-But even the smoothies you make at home can sabotage your weight loss efforts if you are not careful.
+Most of the smoothies in the store are loaded with sugar and aren’t truly good healthy weight loss ideas.
+Here are some reasons why your weight loss smoothie might not be working!

-4 Reasons Why Your Smoothie Might Be Hindering Weight Loss
+4 Reasons Why Your Weight Loss Smoothie Might Not Be Working

-Here are 4 reasons why your smoothies may not be carrying their weight in your weight-loss efforts.
+Here are 4 reasons why your weight loss smoothies may not be helping you lose those extra pounds.

 Skimping on the fiber